moj3ve/Timemoji/README.md

-# Check out the tweak in cydia/sileo
+# A Bad written code, i wish i never made this :(

 # Timemoji
 Replace AM/PM with Emojis

-Timemoji is now on bigboss repo

-• Only tested on iOS 12 so idk if it work on iOS 11
+• Compatible Only with iOS 12

 • The First time you install it you must set emojis on settings app